eslint/eslint/docs/rules/README.md

 * [no-trailing-spaces](no-trailing-spaces.md) - disallow trailing whitespace at the end of lines (off by default)
 * [no-underscore-dangle](no-underscore-dangle.md) - disallow dangling underscores in identifiers
 * [no-wrap-func](no-wrap-func.md) - disallow wrapping of none IIFE statements in parents
+* [no-mixed-spaces-and-tabs](no-mixed-spaces-and-tabs.md) - disallow mixed spaces and tabs for indentation
 * [quotes](quotes.md) - specify whether double or single quotes should be used
 * [quote-props](quote-props.md) - require quotes around object literal property names (off by default)
 * [semi](semi.md)- require or disallow use of semicolons instead of ASI